Derived Moduli Spaces of Nonlinear PDEs: Singular Propagations: Linearization and the equivariant loop stacks

 \subsubsection{Singular Support Conditions}

-We now recall the singular supports and microlocal correspondences (c.f. equation (\ref{eqn: Microlocal correspondence})) in the setting of (quasi-smooth) derived Artin stacks, following \cite{AriGai}, and in particular extending the notions in (\ref{definition: 1-Microchar}) to this setting.
-The prestack of singularities of a quasi-smooth derived stack $X$, is
+We now elaborate the notion of (linearized) singular supports and microlocal correspondences (c.f. equation (\ref{eqn: Microlocal correspondence})) for spaces $\RS(\EQ)$ in the setting of (quasi-smooth) derived Artin stacks, following \cite{AriGai2015}.
+In particular, we extend (\ref{definition: 1-Microchar}) to this setting.
+Recall to a quasi-smooth derived stack $X$ one may introduce a classical pre-stack of singularities $\mathsf{Sing}(X).$